jmporta/ZebraGait/README.md

-# SwimTunnelPy
+# Kinematics Zebra

 **IMPORTANT**: At this moment this file contains just a few tips of the project.
 The project is under development.

-Movement detection/description of a fish in a swimming-tunnel.
+Motion detection/description of a zebra fish in a swimming-tunnel.

 ## Description

-The `app.py` executes a GUI to work and interact with the other scripts.
-Anyway, the `swimTunnel.py`, `treatData.py`, and `showData.py` scripts can run in standalone way, only changing the inputs of each one in `__main__` function:
+The `KinematicsZebra.py` executes a GUI to work and interact with the other scripts.
+Anyway, `swimTunnel.py`, `treatData.py`, and `showData.py` scripts can run in a standalone way, only changing the inputs of each one in the `__main__` function:

 * The `swimTunnel.py` script extracts and saves the raw data of the fish skeleton from a given video.

-* The `treatData.py` script treats the raw data of the fish skeleton to obtain a detailed description of the fish movement, saving the whole set of data into a csv file.
+* The `treatData.py` script treats the raw data of the fish skeleton to obtain a detailed description of the fish movement, saving the whole data set into a csv file.

 * The `showData.py` scripts shows the treated data through plots.

 ## Install required libraries

-The project is build under python v3.6 and opencv v3.4.
+The project is built under python v3.6 and opencv v3.4.

 Choose ONLY one of the below options to install all the required libraries: